simla-tech/Fastis/README.md

 github "retailcrm/Fastis" ~> 1.0.0
 ```

-Run `carthage update` to build the framework and drag the built `Fastis.framework` into your Xcode project.
+Run `carthage update` to build the framework, drag the built `Fastis.framework`, `SnapKit.framewok`, `PrettyCards.framework` and `JTAppleCalendar.framework` into your Xcode project.

 ### Swift Package Manager